dekimpew/dekimpew.github.io/docs/tanzu/wcp_oidc.md

 ### Setting up the Tanzu cli and generating the kubeconfig file
 The next step is to generate a kubeconfig that leverages pinniped to connect to Gitlab.

-1. Check the correct version to download from this [Compatibility matrix](https://docs.vmware.com/en/VMware-Tanzu-CLI/index.html#compatibility-with-vmware-tanzu-products-1)
+1. Check the correct version to download from this [Compatibility matrix](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-cli/1-5/cli/release-notes-core-cli.html) at the bottom of the page.
+For vSphere Supervisor and VKS, this is version __1.1.0__.
 2. Once you've installed the tanzu binary, install the basic TKG group:
 ```
 tanzu plugin install --group vmware-tkg/default